warmans/cv/CV.md

 * **Github:** warmans

 > After graduating from Bournemouth University in 2009 I started work as a web developer in a small
 > Dorset-based company.
 I worked primarily on LAMP stack applications for around 3 years but the job
 > lacked excitement and challenge so I moved to a backup software startup writing web services and marketing sites
 > for about a year.
 This was an experience but not a sustainable lifestyle so before long I moved to an ad tech
 > company called Switch Concepts where I've been for around two years.
 >
 > At Switch I have worked in the majority of the technical departments contributing to core adserving products,
 > big data systems, infrastructure and R&D of new products/services.
 In doing so I have learned a lot about
 > the digital advertising industry and enjoy the challenges presented by data-heavy, high volume systems.
 > Many of my projects at Switch have required efficient and reliable processing of hundreds of millions of daily
 > events using a variety of big data technologies (databases, queues, filesystems etc.) as well as building user
 > interfaces capable of displaying the captured data.
+Additionally I have completed a significant number of projects
+> related to modernizing or replacing legacy applications.

 Core Skills
 ------------